-First-time author Alex Snodgrass took the country by storm in 2019 with her New York Times best-selling cookbook, The Defined Dish.
+First-time author Alex Snodgrass took the country by storm in 2019 with her New York Times best-selling cookbook, The Defined Dish (and her latest cookbook The Comfortable Kitchen, on bookshelves Dec.
+28, 2021!).
 The 33-year-old superhero mom talks to us about the supermom in her life, how she deals with her own mom guilt and the best lesson she’s learned so far.
 Alex lives in Dallas with daughters Sutton, 8, and Winnie, 5, and husband Clayton.

 DFWChild: In your eyes, who’s a superhero mom to you?